Shakti does not Diagnose, Treat or Prevent Medical Disorders. No Statements about Shakti For Windows have been evaluated by the FDA.

 Does Shakti emit EMF (or use EMF emissions)?

-The phrase “electromagnetic fields” refers to more than one phenomena.
+The phrase “electromagnetic fields” refers to more than one phenomenon.
 One of them is the kind of electrical field that surrounds high-voltage power lines, and is composed of charged particles.
 Cell phone emissions are an example of such a field phenomena, and some people think these may pose a health risk.
-Shakti does not use this kind.
+Shakti does not use this kind of output.

 Are magnetic fields from electromagnets safe?